 (J) A daily log book for operator inspections and repairs will be kept on site.

-(K) The main boom is to be fully extended at all times.
+(K) The main boom shall be fully extended at all times.

 (L) All cranes that use a jib with cable supported back stays shall have an offset and a positive stop to prevent the jib from flipping over backwards or detaching from its mount point.
 Cranes with jibs having three or four mounting pins that can not be offset will not require offsetting.